MattDClarke/Portfolio/Sanity/README.md

 ## Development

 - Initialize an app (create a project): `sanity init --reconfigure`
-- Log in from the commandline: `sanity login`
+- Log in from the command line: `sanity login`
 - Run the app: `npm start` -> runs `sanity start`.
 Runs localhost server (Sanity Studio).
 Sanity is the API, Sanity Studio is the UI to view and update data.

 > If Schema changed -> re-deploy: `sanity graphql deploy production`.
 Restart Gatsby as well.